EPCTechnologies/Solstice/README.md

 # Solstice

 An algorithm is proposed in Python to automate the sorting of music tracks to generate a feasible tracklist for listening or DJ-ing purposes.
+Applications of this algorithm include the smart sorting of consumers' music libraries in online music streaming platforms, as well as the automated generation of tracklists in radio stations or DJ sets.
 The problem is formulated as a Hamiltonian Path Problem reduced to an Asymmetric Travelling Salesman Problem, with individual tracks in a user's music library represented as nodes in a complete directed graph, and whereby the starting and ending nodes are different and free for optimization.